 Architect and interior designer Peter Ippolito is chairman of the DOMOTEX “Flooring Spaces” expert selection panel, an honor he has already held twice before.
 He and his design studio, Ippolito Fleitz, created a diverse range of workrooms complete with communication zones and timeout areas for an international business consulting firm in Frankfurt’s Taunusturm office complex.
 The project spanned two levels of the tower block and encompassed some 4,000 m2 of floor space.
 The floor is a broad expanse of solid parquet made up of polygonal shapes — a motif reflected in the wall styling.
 This solid surface is covered with rugs that have a deep-pile bouclé structure, ensuring excellent sound insulation.
 The rugs help to visually delineate the meeting areas and, in combination with acoustic fitted carpets and closable drapes, help reduce overall noise levels.
 There are also dedicated meeting nooks which are finished with fitted carpets and acoustic panels, creating a quiet atmosphere for meetings.

-At DOMOTEX 2020, which runs from 10 to 13 January in Hannover, Germany, visitors will be able to witness and interact with up-to-the-minute floor coverings and installation systems that can be used to create ideal room acoustics.
+At DOMOTEX 2020, which runs from January 10-13 in Hannover, Germany, visitors will be able to witness and interact with up-to-the-minute floor coverings and installation systems that can be used to create ideal room acoustics.
 The show will feature innovative products creatively set and staged as part of innovative interior designs inspired by the lead theme: “ATMYSPHERE”.

 Posted August 15, 2019